Rattle’s mission is to promote the practice of poetry.

 More than anything, our goal is to promote a community of active poets.
 That means we care as much about submitters as subscribers.
 Lawyers, landscapers, homemakers, and Pulitzer Prize winners are all treated the same—and we’ve published them all.
 Most literary magazines cite a percentage of content that comes from the “slush pile,” meaning work sent in unsolicited.
 In most cases this percentage is less than 50%, meaning more than half of the content was solicited, meaning you never had a chance.
 At Rattle, almost every poem we publish starts in our “slush pile,” and has to rise through the same process of careful consideration.
 We only occasionally solicit work, and for representational balance, not prestige.
 We don’t ask for or publish the standard credit-listing bios; we don’t even read them.
 If we like your poem better than the Poet Laureate’s, we’ll publish yours.
 That’s what makes Rattle so readable.

 Being an active community of poets also means that we’re always looking for feedback, and that the editors will always be available through email and Facebook and Twitter and whatever interactive technology comes out next.
 There’s nothing special about us; there is no ivory tower, and no etiquette to worry about breaking.
 So tell us what you think.

-Every poem we’ve published has or will appear on Rattle.com as part of our daily blog, which features a poem every day, and a poetry review every 5th day.
+Every poem we’ve published has or will appear on Rattle.com as part of our daily blog, which features a poem every day, or, occasionally, relevant prose.
 Many of the poems include an audio clip of the poet reading their work.
-Reviews come from you as well, and we’d be happy to send you a review copy of any book we have.